Key points

 Urgent care facilities are a good option if you are unable to get to a primary care physician, due to it being after hours.

-What types of conditions can be treated at an urgent care facility?
+What types of conditions are treated at urgent care facilities?

 If your injury or illness is more severe than what an urgent care facility can handle, even if it's on the list of commonly treated items, you may be transported to a local emergency room.